PHOTOS Interface in C++; Technical and Physics Documentation: Testing

 This conclusion needs to be investigated if realistic experimental cuts are applied.
-Fortunately the necessary programs are available for Z decay.
+Fortunately the necessary programs are available for $Z$ decay.
 In the case of $W$ decay, second order Monte Carlo generators supplemented with exponentiation are not available at this moment.

 For users interested in the simulation of background for Higgs searches at the LHC and for any other applications where two hard photon configurations are important, studies based on the comparison with a double photon matrix element are of interest.
 For {\tt PHOTOS} Monte Carlo such tests were initiated in refs.~\cite{Barberio:1993qi,RichterWas:1994ep,RichterWas:1993ta}.
 Finally, users interested in low energy processes where the underlying physics model for photon emission cannot be controlled by theory sufficiently well (scalar QED may be considered only as the starting point), will profit from \cite{Nanava:2006vv,Nanava:2009vg}.
 In all cases it is important that the program generation cover the full phase-space and that there are no approximations in phase-space.
 As in the {\tt FORTRAN} version, the code features approximation in the kernel.
-In some cases the process dependent complete first order kernel is available but is not installed in the public version, because the resulting approximation is numerically unimportant and requires control of the spin state for the decaying particle.
-This requires better control of the event record than what was available in {\tt FORTRAN}.
-At present such an option is prepared (see Section \ref{sect:F77fill}) but the necessary weights are not installed yet.
+In some cases the process dependent complete first order kernel is available.
+At present such an option is prepared (see Section \ref{sect:F77fill}) for $W$ and $Z$ decays.
+It is also available for the decays of scalars into two scalars.
+Then, exact means exact with respect to scalar QED only.

 The main purpose of the present paper is program documentation.
-That is why we also need to cover the program tests required to guarantee its proper installation.
+This is why we also need to cover the program tests that guarantee its proper installation.
 The physics tests discussed above do not guarantee that the program will perform well on a particular platform and installation.
 Tests and debugging of the installation are necessary too.
 If the content of the event record is non-standard or rounding errors are large, the performance of {\tt PHOTOS} will deteriorate.